Authing/docs/docs/en/workflow/data-processing-nodes/Analyzing Recurrent Data.md

 # Node Introduction

-The "Parse Loop Data" node is mainly used to parse loop data and extract data based on custom data expressions.
+The "Parse circular data" node is mainly used to Parse circular data and extract data based on custom data expressions.

 The nodes mainly include the following configurations: